Complete Guide on 18 Types of Cement with Names & Pictures

 One of the primary advantages of PPC is that it increases concrete density and reduces permeability.
 It implies that water and other liquids have a tougher time seeping through.

-This feature, along with its ability to withstand interactions with alkaline substances, makes PPC a popular material for maritime buildings.
+This feature and its ability to withstand interactions with alkaline substances make PPC a popular material for maritime buildings.

 Rapid Hardening Cement